Amando de Ossorio: Biography

 He started to direct a cannibal film called Man Hunter (aka Devil Hunter) in 1980, but Spanish director Jesús Franco was given the project by the producer, and de Ossorio gracefully bowed out.
 Also in 1980, de Ossorio began directing a historical drama (peplum) entitled Los Cantabros (The Cantabrians), but he was replaced on the project by Paul Naschy, who agreed to direct the picture if he was allowed to start the whole project from scratch, working up an entirely new screenplay and hiring his own actor friends to replace de Ossorio's cast members.

 Strangely, many of the actors who regularly appeared in Jesus Franco's films also worked for Amando de Ossorio, such as Jack Taylor, Montserrat Prous, Paul Muller, Fernando Bilbao, Luis Barboo, Rosanna Yanni and Kali Hansa.
 He also worked with Julia Saly & Helga Liné, two actresses who starred in a number of Paul Naschy's horror films during the same period.

-Unfortunately de Ossorio's last horror film, the 1984 Sea Serpent (which had been his dream project for many years) was a disappointment to him due to the very low-budget special effects he was forced to utilize, and led him to retire from filmmaking in 1984, at age 66.
+De Ossorio's last horror film, the 1984 Sea Serpent (which had been his dream project for many years) was a disappointment to him due to the very low-budget special effects he was forced to utilize, and led him to retire from filmmaking in 1984, at age 66.

 He was interviewed for a 2001 documentary about his life entitled Amando de Ossorio: The Last Templar just a short time before he died.
 During the interview, de Ossorio complained about the pitifully tiny budgets he was always forced to work within, and he lamented that in almost every case, the finished project never came close to what he had envisioned when he first conceived each film.
-He cited his worst disappointment being the abysmal special effects that appeared at the climax of his Ghost Galleon (1974), wherein the producers actually used a plastic toy boat in a bathtub to represent the Spanish galleon that burns and sinks at the end of the film.
+He cited his worst disappointment being the abysmal special effects that appeared at the climax of his The Ghost Galleon (1974), wherein the producers actually used a plastic toy boat in a bathtub to represent the Spanish galleon that burns and sinks at the end of the film.

 In his final years, he augmented his income by producing scary oil paintings of his Templar Knights and selling them to his fans.
 In 1993, de Ossorio was shopping around a script for a fifth Blind Dead film, to be called "The Necronomicon of the Templars", but he failed to interest a producer in the project.
-He died in 2001 from natural causes at the age of 82.
+He died on January 13, 2001 from natural causes at age 82.
 His four "Blind Dead" films are now available in a deluxe DVD box set, and most of his other horror films are also available now on DVD, with the exception of The Sea Serpent (which has only been released on VHS).